 Start your weekend with a winemaker dinner at the Heritage House Resort, an exquisite property overlooking the Pacific Ocean!

-Bring the kids because you’re all going to have a blast at the Little River Whale Festival’s Sandcastle Building Contest at Big River Beach on Saturday March 9.
-Just bring your bucket and spade (or that big yellow excavator) to create your masterpiece!
-Follow that up with a sea cave kayaking tour with Kayak Mendocino… floating on the waves to spot seals and sea stars among the nooks and crannies that line Van Damme State Beach.
+Take to the seas with a sea cave kayaking tour with Kayak Mendocino… floating on the waves to spot seals and sea stars among the nooks and crannies that line Van Damme State Beach.